Joseph Edward Duncan: Federal

-On January 18, 2007, Duncan was indicted by a federal grand jury in Coeur d'Alene on ten counts of "kidnapping, kidnapping resulting in death, aggravated sexual abuse of a minor, and sexual exploitation of a child resulting in death," and other crimes related to illegal firearm possession and vehicle theft.
+On January 18, 2007, Duncan was indicted by a federal grand jury in Coeur d'Alene on ten counts of "kidnapping, kidnapping resulting in death, aggravated sexual abuse of a minor, and sexual exploitation of a child resulting in death", and other crimes related to illegal firearm possession and vehicle theft.
 He was arraigned the following day at a federal court in Boise, where a judge ordered Duncan to stand trial the following March.
 Duncan's defense attorneys immediately requested a postponement, which was granted the week the trial was originally scheduled to begin; a new trial date was set for January 22, 2008.

 On December 3, 2007, Duncan pleaded guilty to all ten charges against him.
 As a condition of the agreement, Shasta Groene would not have to testify in the penalty phase of the trial.
 Due to a gag order, other plea agreement details were not released.

 Jury selection for the penalty phase for Duncan's federal trial began on April 14, 2008.
-During jury selection, Duncan dismissed his attorneys and chose to represent himself.
+During jury selection, he dismissed his attorneys and chose to represent himself.
 His attorneys objected, asserting he was incompetent to do so, and requested a formal hearing about the issue.
 The district court ordered an evaluation of Duncan to determine his competence and accepted the evaluator's conclusion that he was competent to proceed without counsel.

-On August 27, 2008, after three hours of deliberation, the jury recommended the death penalty, and the judge imposed three death sentences for "kidnapping resulting in death, sexual exploitation of a child resulting in death, and use of a firearm in a violent crime resulting in death," all related to the death of Dylan Groene.
+On August 27, 2008, after three hours of deliberation, the jury recommended the death penalty, and the judge imposed three death sentences for "kidnapping resulting in death, sexual exploitation of a child resulting in death, and use of a firearm in a violent crime resulting in death", all related to the death of Dylan Groene.
 On November 3, 2008, Duncan was sentenced to an additional three consecutive terms of life without parole in federal prison for kidnapping Shasta Groene and for sexually abusing Shasta and Dylan.